asantos2000/kafka-connect-dynamodb/README.md

 ## Let's talk about topics

-After configure the connector, it'll create the topic listed on topics key at config.
-If you need to customize this topic (for instance, to match number of tasks) use the kafka-topic command before or after configure the connector.
+After configuring the connector, it'll create the topic listed on topics key at the config.
+If you need to customize this topic (for instance, to match the number of tasks) use the kafka-topic command before or after configure the connector.

 ```bash
 # Create topic